 They should be facing away from each other so they can’t communicate through sneaky gestures, either.

-And it all starts with something simple: A large, blank scrapbook.
+Common book starts with something simple: A large, blank scrapbook.

-The book should be left in a place where it’ll be accessible to everyone on a regular basis, such as a break room or other common area, with pens, pencils, markers, tape, and more in easy reach.
+The book is left in a place where it’ll be accessible to everyone on a regular basis, such as a break room or other common area, with pens, pencils, markers, tape, and more in easy reach.
 Now, you’ve got all you need to craft a real monument to your workplace culture.

 Your common book can include things like: